d-philip/news-analyzer/docs/Planning.md

 ##### Attributes
-Using the News Feed Ingester produces a `File` object, so its attributes are that of a `File` object.
+Using the News Feed Ingester produces a `File` object, so refr to the `File` object for details.

 ---